 Anyway, Warner Bros is definitely a great stop for movie enthusiasts.
 The studio is home to many great TV series such as The Ellen Show, Big Bang Theory, Friends, Pretty Little Liars and some great movies.
 It also has the tallest sound stage in the world with a Warner Bros logo facing the headquarters of Universal.

 The tour started with a short movie about the history of Warner Bros before we embarked on our little trams.
 Unlike the Universal tour we were allowed to leave the tram quite often and take some photos.
 I got to hang out on the set of Pretty Little Liars, take a photo on the steps of Rosewood High School, enter Sheldon’s apartment from the Big Bang Theory, and I was shown different spots where Sex in the City was filmed and where the Gremlins escaped on the street.
 I loved it!

-As you can see these two studio experiences are quite different from one another and you should definitely visit both of them.
+As you can see these two studio experiences are quite different from one another.
+You should definitely visit both of the studios.
 I would say that the Warner Bros is more for movie fans, as it tells you much more about movie making production.
 Universal is for anyone who just wants to have fun.